daattali/beautiful-jekyll/simplify-your-homeschool-life-workshop.md

 > "I suddenly have the overwhelming urge to purge!
 Thank you for reminding us to keep things simple.
 I get so caught up in things sometimes, this reminder was necessary at this point in the year!" - Gabriella

-_I'm Kelly Briggs from Halifax, Nova Scotia, and have four children under ten.
-I’m an elementary teacher, turned homeschool mom eight years ago._
+I'm Kelly Briggs from Halifax, Nova Scotia, and have four children under ten.
+I’m an elementary teacher, turned homeschool mom eight years ago.

-_I help busy moms by sharing tips to simplify home life.
-I also offer a course for busy moms called_ [_Simplify your Home Life: a course for busy moms_](https://www.simplehomemom.com/course/)_.
+I help busy moms by sharing tips to simplify home life.
+I also offer a course for busy moms called [Simplify your Home Life: a course for busy moms](https://www.simplehomemom.com/course/).
 I've found that it’s become even more important to discover what matters most as our children have aged.
-And simplifying our life at home and homeschool life has helped so much with that._
+And simplifying our life at home and homeschool life has helped so much with that.

 ![](/uploads/headshot.jpg)